OathPros/COMP3/source/reference/keyboard.rst

 Standard Keyboard Shortcuts
 ===========================

-When providing keyboard shortcuts, the following conventions should be adhered to, in order to ensure consistency between applications.
+When providing keyboard shortcuts, the following conventions should be adhered to, in order to ensure consistency between apps.

 Basic Shortcuts
 ---------------